 Silos can be stubborn things, but your customer service software should enable you to bring transparency across departments through shared access to tickets and reports.
-One tactic to break down silos entails holding daily stand-up meetings in which customer feedback can be discussed among various team members so responses can be prioritized.
+One tactic to break down silos entails holding daily stand-up meetings in which customer feedback can be discussed among various team members so responses can be prioritised.

-For example, Bikeshare startup LimeBike initially relied on a spreadsheet to track customer feedback, but as the company's business took off, it invested in a customer service solution that would make it easier to share information across teams.
-"We wanted to have email and phone in one place, see stats, and get feedback from customers, and to be able to share that out to the team and to each city we serve," says Lakeysha Hayes, domestic and international customer service manager at LimeBike.
+For example, Bikeshare start-up LimeBike initially relied on a spreadsheet to track customer feedback, but as the company's business took off, it invested in a customer service solution that would make it easier to share information across teams.
+"We wanted to have email and phone in one place, see stats, and get feedback from customers, and to be able to pass that out to the team and to each city we serve," says Lakeysha Hayes, domestic and international customer service manager at LimeBike.

 How many times have you seen a company put great effort into generating a report with real actionable insights, only to see that information discarded or ignored?
 Don't make that mistake!
-Whether it's scheduling more training time for agents or having developers fix frustrating bugs that make your customers want to tear their hair out, your startup will earn loyalty by resolving the issues that matter to the people who use your product.
+Whether it's scheduling more training time for agents or having developers fix frustrating bugs that make your customers want to tear their hair out, your start-up will earn loyalty by resolving the issues that matter to the people who use your product.

-One way to drive customer engagement is to tag tickets for good customer service ratings, watch for trends, and then create an engagement strategy that pulls engaged users—"advocates"—into research groups, beta tests, and so on.
+One way to drive customer engagement is to tag tickets for good customer service ratings, watch for trends, and then create an engagement strategy that pulls engaged users—"advocates"—into research groups, beta tests and so on.
 These advocates can serve as your product's greatest ambassadors, providing priceless word-of-mouth buzz that will attract new customers.

 Take Wrike, which provides cloud-based project management software, for example.
-It uses its online community to connect users with product managers, which drives customer engagement and loyalty while helping the company prioritize its product roadmap.
+It uses its online community to connect users with product managers, which drives customer engagement and loyalty while helping the company prioritise its product roadmap.
 Customers can now navigate to specific threads about automation or reporting and then provide feedback to the company.
 "We have a lot more data that we can use to have better conversations with our product managers," says Stephanie Westbrook, documentation and community manager for Wrike.

 In the case of Wrike, the online community proved to be a great place to do this.
 "People noticed that we were implementing stuff that they were asking for," Westbrook said.
-"Even on other threads they would say, 'I saw that you guys did this, that's so awesome.'"
+"Even on other threads they would say, 'I saw that you people did this, that's so awesome.'"

 That said, it's not too early to start planning for a team that focuses solely on customer service, and the decisions you make now will lay the groundwork for a team that will be able to scale as your product gains traction.

-Customer service software should allow your agents to work anywhere—at home, on the road, or even in a traditional office.
+Customer service software should allow your agents to work anywhere—at home, on the road, even in a traditional office.
 That flexibility can help you hire great candidates from a larger pool of talent while reducing the amount of office space you'll need to rent.